ggorlen/resources/README.md

 - <a href="https://stackoverflow.com/questions/172303/is-there-a-regular-expression-to-detect-a-valid-regular-expression">Regex to validate another regex</a>
 - <a href="https://en.wikipedia.org/wiki/Quine_(computing)">Quine</a>
 - <a href="https://github.com/leachim6/hello-world">Hello World in every language</a>
-- <a href="http://www.99-bottles-of-beer.net/">99 bottles of beer in 1500 different languages</a>
 - <a href="https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life">Tetris written in Conway's Game of Life</a>
 - FizzBuzz stuff:
   - <a href="http://wiki.c2.com/?FizzBuzzTest">http://wiki.c2.com/?FizzBuzzTest</a>